 Sheoga is located in Ohio’s Appalachian forest where nearly all of the timber used in the production of our hardwood flooring is harvested.
 As a whole, the Appalachian forest region comprises 12 states, 344 counties, and more than 65 million acres and is recognized for growing the finest quality hardwood found in the world.
-The U.S. Department of Agriculture’s Forest Inventory and Analysis found in 2012 that there are 2.45 trees growing for every tree that is harvested or dies of natural causes across this region.
-These results verify that the Appalachian forest region’s timber inventories and acreage have both expanded significantly during the past 50 years, with an increase of 5% since 2007 alone.
+Information from the U.S. Department of Agriculture’s Forest Inventory and Analysis through 2018 for the five states where most of our wood is sourced (Ohio, West Virginia, Indiana, Kentucky and Pennsylvania) found that there are 1.43 trees growing for every tree that is harvested or dies of natural causes across this region.
+Some forests in the region are maturing or have been impacted by insects or diseases.
+Sustainable partial harvesting allows these forests to regenerate healthy trees.
+The records show that the Appalachian forest region’s timber inventories and acreage have both expanded significantly during the past 50 years.
 This represents a resource that meets present needs without compromising those of future generations – the very definition of sustainability.

-Many of our suppliers of hardwood timber are from a large rural Amish community that is still engaged in the traditions of using horses to transfer logs to the sawmill.
+Many of our suppliers of hardwood timber are from a large rural Amish community, with some still engaged in the traditions of using horses to transfer logs to the sawmill.
 This method of log transport minimizes damage to young trees and soil and avoids the use of greenhouse-gas-emitting fossil fuels.

 Mother Nature is responsible for air drying our lumber prior to kiln-drying, a process that can greatly reduce energy use and kiln-drying time.